 - In a small bowl mix together 2 tablespoons of evaporated milk with the cornstarch.
 Reserve.

-- In a medium saucepan over medium heat add the remaining evaporated milk, butter, brown sugar.
+- In a medium saucepan over medium heat add the remaining evaporated milk, butter, and brown sugar.
 Whisk occasionally as the mixture comes to a low boil.
 Once boiling, stir in the cornstarch mixture, whisk constantly until the mixture thickens little, about 3-5 minutes.

 - Remove from heat and stir in vanilla, coconut and pecans.
 Allow to cool completely before layering in cake.
 It will thicken even more as it cools.